-NOTE: This feature is not supported for use in the Axiom Software cloud service.
+NOTE: This feature is not supported for use in the Axiom Cloud.

 To add columns from an external table:

 1. On the Columns tab of the Edit Table dialog, click the down arrow to the right of the Add Columns button, and then click Add Columns from External Table.